justinyu1/Multiple-Linear-Regression-practice/README.md

 # Multiple-Linear-Regression-practice
-Practicing making a multiple linear regression model with venture capital investment dataset
+Made a multiple linear regression model with potential list of venture capital investments using backward elimination Ordinary least squares approach.
+There are 3 numerical features (R&D cost, Administration cost, Marketing cost) and one categorical feature (city).
+Just practicing using statsmodels package and the OLS class to visualize backward elimination process to claim features with highest influence.